The Office (American TV series): Cast blogs

 Several members of the cast maintained blogs on MySpace, including Jenna Fischer, Angela Kinsey, and Brian Baumgartner, who posted regularly during the season.
 Rainn Wilson wrote in character as Dwight for the "Schrute Space" blog on NBC.com, which was updated periodically; however, he stopped writing the blog himself.
 It is unknown whether Creed Bratton authors "Creed Thoughts," the blog attributed to his character.

 Cast podcast

 On September 11, 2019, Jenna Fischer and Angela Kinsey announced their podcast called Office Ladies which premiered on October 16, 2019, on Earwolf.
 The podcast features Fischer and Kinsey watching episodes of The Office and offering behind-the-scenes details and answering fan questions.
 The theme song for the podcast, "Rubber Tree" is performed by Creed Bratton.

-In February 2021, Brian Baumgartner started a podcast called The Office Deep Dive with Brian Baumgartner in which he sits down with other actors, writers, and others that worked on the show and share behind the scenes stories about the show.
+In February 2021, Brian Baumgartner started a podcast called The Office Deep Dive with Brian Baumgartner in which he sits down with other actors, writers, and others who worked on the show and share behind-the-scenes stories about the show.
 The podcast introduction song, "Bubble and Squeek" is performed by Creed Bratton.